 Larger items in the Later Series usually carried the Remued signature but smaller pieces were rarely signed.
 Inch suffixes, where present, were separated from the shape number by a hyphen not a slash as previously.
 'Hand Made' was no longer included in base inscriptions although the foil sticker still had it.
 By now the word 'Australia' had been dropped from the sticker although the older sticker design with 'Australia' on it still appeared on occasional Later Series pieces.

 The Later Series continued in production until the closure of Premier Pottery Preston in 1956.
 Nearly all the Later Series shapes are documented in potter's notebooks which have survived to this day.
 Shape numbers eventually ranged from 1 to about 200.
-The potter's notebooks enable us to fill gaps in the image database and to deduce approximate dates when new shape numbers were introduced.
+The potter's notebooks enable us to fill the many gaps in the image database and to deduce approximate dates when new shape numbers were introduced.
 The introduction of Later Series numbers falls into three separate periods; pre-1941/2; 1941/2 to the end of the war; and post-war, as follows.

 1. Later Series shapes introduced pre-1941/42; numbers 1 to about 68